JCMexplains/writing-for-success-2023/textbook.md

 Program.
 Please suggest a convenient time next week for us to meet so that we can discuss this important matter.

-Using different tenses in the email can make it harder for the reader to understand what you mean.
+Using different tenses in an email can make it harder to understand.
 Your coworkers might not say anything about it, but it's important to avoid mistakes like this because they can have a small negative effect on how you're seen at work.

 #### Takeaways